 Evaluation of cellular morphology including differential leucocyte count is then carried out at 40 X magnification.
 For estimating platelet counts, oil immersion power is used.
 Parasites, platelet clumps and large cells like monocytes and blasts, being heavier than the RBCs, are carried to the tail by the spreader.
 So their detection is best carried out by examining the tail and edges of the smear.

-Average size of RBC is roughly equal to the size of the nucleus of a small lymphocyte with a mean diameter of about 7.5 μm.
+The average size of RBC is roughly equal to the size of the nucleus of a small lymphocyte with a mean diameter of about 7.5 μm.

 Based on this, RBCs are classified as